-These are consequences that link directly to the behaviour.
-For example, if a child throws objects, it does not make sense to ban them from playing football.
+These are consequences that link directly to the behaviour i.e. If a child is throw objects, it does not make sense to ban them from playing football.

-Staff can use the word "obviously" to help them assess if a consequence is logical, i.e. "You have been throwing objects in class, so obviously you will have to miss football," vs "You have been throwing objects in class, so obviously we can tidy them up and discuss what could happen if the scissors hit somebody in the eye!"
+Staff can use the word "obviously" to help them assess if a consequence is logical i.e. "You have been throwing objects in class so obviously you will have to miss football," vs "You have been throwing objects in class so obviously we can tidy them up and discuss what could happen if the scissors hit somebody in the eye!"